TimSusa/redux-generate/README.md

 ```

-# Usage
+## Usage

-- Create a folder, where your actions should be generated
+### Create Actions

-- Create a file "my-custom-action.js" in that folder, which should look kind of this:
+- In your project´s source root create a file for your actions.
+For example: "my-custom-action.js", which should look like this:

 ```
-import { generateActions, createActionTypes } from 'generate-actions'
+import { generateActions, createActionTypes } from 'redux-generate'

 const typeSliderList = [
   'HANDLE_STUFF',